digitallyinduced/ihp/CONTRIBUTING.md

 git clone git@github.com:digitallyinduced/haskellframework.git IHP
 ```

 The best workflow is to use `ghci` to load your application together with the framework version in `IHP`.
-To make sure that the symlink is loaded run `make all`.
 Then:

 ```
-ghci
+make all #only needs to be run once ghci
 $ghci> :l Main
 ```